Rabi oscillations and entanglement between two atoms interacting by the Rydberg blockade studied by the Jaynes-Cummings Model: Introduction

 The case of $N=2$ Rydberg atoms is of special interest because pairs of interacting Rydberg atoms are building blocks of quantum computers in which rubidium (Rb) atoms are trapped and transported by optical tweezers in reconfigurable arrays \cite{Levine2019,Bluvstein2021,Bluvstein2022,Evered2023,Bluvstein2024}.
 In these systems, hyperfine ground states of $^{87}$Rb atoms serve as qubit states $\ket{0}$, $\ket{1}$, and excitation to Rydberg states $\ket{r}$ by laser pulses described as classical electromagnetic waves with precisely controlled duration and power is used to entangle pairs of atoms at close distances (3-5$\,\mu$m) by the Rydberg blockade mechanism to generate two-qubit operations.
 This process entangles qubits stored in individual atoms because atoms in the qubit state $\ket{1}$ are excited to the Rydberg state $\ket{r}$ (via an intermediate excited state $\ket{e}$) when illuminated by laser pulses of appropriate frequency (Rydberg pulses) whereas atoms in $\ket{0}$ are not excited.
 This mechanism can also entangle three or more atoms enabling native multi-qubit gates \cite{Evered2023,Bluvstein2024}.

 Motivated by these experiments, in this paper we extend the Jaynes-Cummings model to study two interacting Rydberg atoms under perfect Rydberg blockade conditions, so that the doubly excited state $\ket{r,r}$ is not accessible (Figure \ref{fig:rb}).
+This direct interaction between the atoms makes the model fundamentally different from the Dicke model and Tavis-Cummings model, in which the atoms do not interact directly with one another \cite{Kudryavtsev1993,Dung1994,Tessier2003}.
 Our motivation is to better understand the interplay between interacting Rydberg atoms and a quantized radiation field in view of the physical implementation of quantum state-transfer between atoms and photons for future quantum information processing \cite{Bose1999,Duan2001,Kuzmich2003,Li2013,Kumar2016,Li2019} and photon-photon quantum gates \cite{Gorshkov2011,Paredes-Barato2014,Khazali2015,Tiarks2019}.
 In Section \ref{sec:hamiltonian} we formulate the Hamiltonian of the model and discuss its eigenstates and eigenvalues.
-We then discuss the dynamics of the system for different initial conditions, including Rabi oscillations and entanglement, for number (Fock) states of the radiation field (Section \ref{sec:number}) and a quantum coherent field (Section \ref{sec:coherent}).
-We conclude in Section \ref{sec:conclusions}.
-Detailed derivations of some results discussed in the main text are left to Appendices \ref{sec:appA} - \ref{sec:appC}.
+We then discuss the dynamics of the system for different initial conditions for number (Fock) states of the radiation field (Section \ref{sec:number}) and a quantum coherent field (Section \ref{sec:coherent}).
+In Section \ref{sec:entanglement}, we discuss different types of entanglements between various components of the system.
+In Section \ref{sec:conclusions}, we summarize our results and compare the entanglements for a system with Rydberg-interacting atoms with a system of non-interacting atoms corresponding to the Tavis-Cummings model.
+Detailed derivations of some results discussed in the main text are left to \ref{sec:appA} - \ref{sec:appTC}.